Witness Post: Sense of Smell

 A neighbor of ours in Portland, a few years back, was Gabrielle Glaser.
 Growing up in Oregon, she was not aware of her Jewish roots.
 When she discovered her heritage, she became intrigued by the “family nose.”
 The book she wrote, called The Nose, is a marvelous history of scents and sense throughout the generations.

 There is nothing like the smell of willows in the spring, which capture the radiance and the freshness of the Pacific Northwest.
-Not to be outdone, apples blossom and azaleas bloom with such happy scents that our noses tilt up with joy.
-In my youth, my mom would talk about her favorite scents: coffee (up to the flowers on her cup), honey suckle, lilac and lily of valley.
+Not to be outdone, apples blossom, gardenias flower and azaleas bloom with such happy scents that our noses tilt up with joy.
+In my youth, my mom would talk about some of her favorite scents: coffee (poured “up to the flowers” on her cup), honey suckle, lilac and lily of valley.
 A tough list to contend with coming from a woman who went through chemotherapy three times.
 When I smell these fragrances, I am reminded of her keen sensibilities.